Searching ...

 Tennessee Lake House

-Not everyone first thinks of Tennessee as a state for waterfront living.
+Not everyone first thinks of Tennessee as a state for waterfront property.
 People typically consider it for its mountains.
 However, Tennessee has about half a million acres of lakes and 50,000 miles of streams and rivers.
 What does that mean for you, the home buyer?
 The lakes in Tennessee mean you don’t need to choose between living in the mountains or waterfront.
 You can have both!

 Add to that Tennessee’s incredible housing affordability and low property tax rates.
 Why wouldn’t you want to buy a waterfront home in Tennessee?